 From Sega Retro

-The GD-ROM (Gigabyte Disc Read Only Memory) is the optical media used by the Sega Dreamcast (as opposed to a standard compact disc) and Chihiro arcade system.
+The GD-ROM (Gigabyte Disc Read Only Memory) is the optical media used by the Sega Dreamcast console (as opposed to a standard compact disc), as well as the Sega NAOMI, NAOMI 2, Triforce, and Chihiro arcade systems.
 GD-ROMs have the capability of holding a maximum of 1 GB of data, rather than the standard 650-700 MB of a CD.